 Building on over 60 years of teaching hospital affiliations, this partnership will help grow the relationship between UNSW Sydney and the Randwick Hospitals Campus, its research institutes and broader health partners.
 The UNSW HTH will enable a seamless physical and working integration between the hospitals and the university, positioning the wider precinct at the forefront of international health research and education.

-The UNSW HTH will sit adjacent to the Sydney Children’s Hospital Stage 1 and Minderoo Children’s Comprehensive Cancer Centre building, currently under construction, and accompany the new Prince of Wales Hospital Acute Services Building (ASB), set to open in early 2023.
-UNSW also has approximately 5,000 square metres of space in the ASB, which will promote the physical and working integration between UNSW and the hospital.
+The UNSW HTH will sit adjacent to the Sydney Children’s Hospital Stage 1 and Minderoo Children’s Comprehensive Cancer Centre building, also currently under construction, and accompany the new Prince of Wales Hospital Acute Services Building (ASB) which opened in early 2023.
+UNSW also has approximately 5,000 square metres of space constructed as an extension to the ASB and set to open in 2024, which will promote the physical and working integration between UNSW and the hospital.

 If you’d like more information about the Randwick Health & Innovation Precinct and how you can contribute, email the team at precincts@unsw.edu.au